 Omega-3 for Youthful Skin

 They're popular in home kitchens, restaurants, and in most processed foods.
-This is why the average American winds up consuming 10 times more Omega-6 fatty acids than they need.
+This is why the average American winds up consuming ten times more omega-6 fatty acids than they need.
 How much should you get?
-The recommended ratio is 3.5 Omega-3s to 1 Omega-6.
+The recommended ratio is 3.5 omega-3s to 1 omega-6.